-- Business analyst.
-This specialist is required for assessing a business idea and key input data, as in business model, core features, and specific requirements.
-Armed with these valuable insights, the business analyst will be able to form the precise technical specifications for the software development team.
+Business analyst.
+This specialist is required for assessing a business idea and key input data, such as business model, core features, and specific requirements.
+Armed with these valuable insights, the business analyst will be able to form precise technical specifications for the software development team.

-- Project managers.
-This specistslis keeps track of the whole software development process.
-They set deadlines to make sure that the project will be delivered within predefined scope and budget.
-Apart from that, project managers assign responsibilities for the software development team, monitor changes to the project scope or schedule and manage the relationship with the client and relevant stakeholders.
+Project managers.
+These specialists keep track of the whole software development process.
+They set deadlines to make sure that the project will be delivered within a predefined scope and budget.
+Apart from that, project managers assign responsibilities to the software development team, monitor changes to the project scope or schedule, and manage the relationship with the client and relevant stakeholders.

 Software Development Process: Business analysis on the project

 As soon as the initial requirements are gathered, the business analyst creates wireframes.
 They look like hand-written sketches that provide a rough idea of what a future app will look like.
 They will be further sent to the customer for approval to make sure both the customer and the development team are on the same page.
 If everything is okay, the wireframes are given to the UX/UI design team.